esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 > ## Discussion
 >
-> Imagin that you are working with a Kanban board.
-One of the work-item in “In
+> Imagine that you are working with a Kanban board.
+One of the work-items in “In
 > Progress” got blocked.
 How do you deal with it in the Kanban workflow?
 {: .discussion}